 The only author to win the Minnesota Book Award in three different categories, Barton Sutter was raised in small towns in the Upper Midwest and graduated from Southwest Minnesota State University in 1972 with a B.A. in language arts.
 He earned an M.A. in creative writing from Syracuse University in 1975.
 For ten years, Sutter worked as a printer (Boston and Minneapolis) and then made his living as a freelance writer and part-time instructor at various institutions, including St. John’s University; the University of Minnesota, Twin Cities; and the University of Minnesota, Duluth.
 In 2011, he retired from more than a decade of teaching full-time at the University of Wisconsin, Superior.

 Sutter’s verse one-act Small Town Triumphs was produced by the Great American History Theatre of St. Paul in 1992.
 His play Bushed: A Poetical, Political, Partly Musical Tragicomedy in Two Acts, with original music and arrangements by Marya Hart, was produced by Rubber Chicken Theater of Duluth in 2008 and named Best Local Play of the Year by the Reader Weekly.
-Pine Creek Parish: A Verse Play with Music, another collaborative effort with Marya Hart, was produced by Southwest Minnesota State University in 2010 and received a commendation for playwriting from The Kennedy Center American College Theater Festival, Region V.
+Pine Creek Parish: A Verse Play with Music, another collaborative effort with Marya Hart, was produced by Southwest Minnesota State University in 2010 and received a commendation for playwriting from The Kennedy Center American College Theater Festival, Region V. Cow Calls in Dalarna, a 50-minute verse play with folk music, was produced by the Swedish Cultural Society of Duluth in 2016, with additional performances at the American Swedish Institute in Minneapolis.

 In 2005, Sutter won the George Morrison Artist Award for his contribution to the arts in northeastern Minnesota.
 In 2006, he was named the first Poet Laureate of Duluth.
 He has received other awards from the Academy of American Poets, The Bush Foundation, The Jerome Foundation, The Loft, and the Arrowhead Regional Arts Council.

 Barton Sutter has read his work to a wide variety of audiences—from the public library in Bovey, Minnesota, to the City University of New York, from the American Swedish Institute in Minneapolis to Pittsburgh’s International Poetry Forum.
 He often performs as one half of The Sutter Brothers, a poetry-and-music duo.
+He is featured in the documentary Pretty Much 100% Scandinavian: Saga 4 by the Swedish film company Camera Q.

 Barton Sutter lives in Duluth with his wife, Dorothea Diver, on a hillside overlooking Lake Superior.
 Next to reading and writing, his favorite pastimes are cross-country skiing and exploring the canoe country along the Canadian border.